-Sometimes a pour painting isn’t just a pour painting.
+Sometimes a poured painting isn’t just a pour painting.
 It’s a practice run for something larger.
-In this video I will walk you through how I made a great looking 16×20 inch painting using a technique I playfully dubbed “The Stripe and Swipe.”
+In this video, I will walk you through how I made a great looking 16×20 inch painting using a technique I playfully dubbed “The Stripe and Swipe.”

 Supplies I Used

 - Lowes Paint Dept. Colors – Lavender, Turquoise, Black, and White

 - Bulk-Krylic Paints from Michaels – Pthalo Blue, Neon Green, Neon Yellow, and Metallic Gold.

 *Metallic Gold paint was used straight from the bottle with no additives.